xuantiep/xdeb-org/content/post/ansible-wireguard-vpn-server-debian.md

 }
 ~~~~

+## Setting WireGuard clients

+After running the WireGuard role you will be default have 20 client configurations.
+This is controlled by the "vpn_clients" variable.

+Each computer/device will needs its own configuration.
+I recommend you rename each configuration as you use them.

+There are WireGuard clients for most platforms, I have added the ones I have tested below.

-## Setting WireGuard up on iOS as a VPN client
+### Setting WireGuard up on iOS as a VPN client

 This is as simple as it gets.
 Download the client from the App store.
 Add a tunnel and pick the "Create from QR code" option.
-Hold the camera up to the downloaded QR code and you are done.
+Hold the camera up to one of the downloaded QR codes and you are done.

-## Setting WireGuard up on macOS as a VPN client
+### Setting WireGuard up on macOS as a VPN client

-Update 2019-03-31: There is now a Wireguard client in the [macOS App store](https://itunes.apple.com/se/app/wireguard/id1451685025?mt=12).
+*Update 2019-03-31*: There is now a Wireguard client in the [macOS App store](https://itunes.apple.com/se/app/wireguard/id1451685025?mt=12).
 This makes the macOS setup even easier.
-Install the client, import the configuration file and you are up and running.
+Install the client, import one of the configuration files and you are up and running.

 The go command line version is also available and works equally well.